You may wish to see an introductory page to this section or the pages on the Forbidden City first.

 Offerings to the monks: coins

 In Rome you toss a coin in Fontana di Trevi to propitiate another visit to it; at this monastery the Buddhist practice of almsgiving which is meant to unite lay and religious members of the community, has an unusual variation.
 By tossing their coins inside the holes of the incense burner or on the top platforms of a bronze sacred mountain, believers gain credits of some sort.
-To a westerner this is reminiscent of a funfair amusement consisting of throwing a ring to toss over a wooden block.

 Offerings to the monks: jiaozi